AchiniSNA/Recommendation-Systems/README.md

 - View movie posters and titles.

-### Content based Movie Recommender folder contains the application
+### Movie Recommender folder contains the application
 ## UI of the Application

 ![User Interface](UI.png)